 - conditions affecting family budget

-- outline the factors that influence family budgeting
+- Factors that influence family budgeting

-- factors that influence budget
+- Three factors that influence the development of a budget